-Ask lots of questions
+3. Ask lots of questions

-About food service – Will there be appetizers and munchies before the main event?
+How will it be served? — Will there be appetizers and munchies before the main event?
 Will food be individually plated and served from the kitchen?
 Will food be served family-style at the table?
 Or will it be self-served from a buffet?
 How will dessert work?

 You need to walk away from this conversation with confidence that either your host clearly understands the allergy situation and is capable of providing safe food options, or not.

-Brainstorm Work Arounds
+4. Brainstorm Work Arounds

-If you do have confidence in your host, try to support their efforts to accommodate you.
+If you DO have confidence in your host, try to support their efforts to accommodate you.